PedroCBranco/Object_Detection_System-V1/README.md

 **Ultrasonic sonar system with dual-mode control (Auto Sweep + Manual Joystick) powered by ESP32.**

-This project was developed as a self-learning initiative during my 1st year of Electrical and Computer Engineering at **Instituto Superior Técnico (IST)**, Lisbon.
+This project was developed as a self-learning initiative during my 1st semester of Electrical and Computer Engineering at **Instituto Superior Técnico (IST)**, Lisbon.

 ### ⚙️ How it Works
-The system mimics a radar/sonar station using an ultrasonic sensor mounted on a servo motor.
+The system mimics a sonar station using an ultrasonic sensor mounted on a servo motor.
 It operates in two distinct modes:

 1.  **Automatic Mode (Scanner):**
     * The servo sweeps continuously from 0º to 180º.